vherus/bank/README.md

-# Building a bank so Monzo will hire me
+# Building a bank

-Over the next several months I'm going to learn Go and a bunch of cloud infrastructure stuff by building a banking app so Monzo will hire me.
+Over the next several months I'm going to learn Go and a bunch of cloud infrastructure stuff by building a banking app.

 I will make a ton of mistakes and bad judgement calls, but I'll leave it all in here as a complete history.
 We should celebrate our failures as normal growing pains.